bhparijat/bhparijat.github.io/experience.md

 **3. Associate Software Engineer at CGI, India (August 2017 - July 2018)**<br/>
   * Worked as a full stack developer getting hands-on experience on front-end, backend and databases.
-  * Created a chat plugin for an in-house client assistance application.
+  * Created a chat plugin for an in-house client assistance application to be used 20000+ people.
   * Used Angular 2, ExpressJS, MongoDB, Cassandra, Redis for the same.

 **4. Software Engineering Intern at [Rannlab](www.rannlab.com), India (June 2016 - July 2016)**<br/>